 I bring this up because I'm quite aware that someone reading the various entries on this blog might think that I need help with cocktails, desperate, bold lettered HELP.
 They are wrong.
 I am perfectly capable of creating delicious cocktails, I simply chose not to for reasons that are difficult to elucidate.
 However, unlike claims such as "I could've totally played in the NFL, man, I just didn't want to" I am able to back this one.

-The astute might recognize this as a variant on The Last Word.
+The Last Word.
 It works both as an up drink, as well as a Fizz depending on what time of day your liver thinks it is.
 In the above picture, I elegantly removed my breakfast from the background and replaced it with a vivid representation of Inspiration Striking.
 Elicser Combier (possibly Elixir...) shares some character with Chartreuse, not as floral (or delicious) with stronger warm, Christmas baking spice notes.
 Wishniak is a Croatian cherry liqueur along the lines of Cherry Heering, but a bit stronger and less cough syrup like and about half the price.
 I tried several gins here, and Letherbee Gin from Chicago was the best fit with the Elicser Combier (available at Binny's).

 Wednesday, November 27, 2013